navpil/put-db-under-test/Readme.md

 3. Use [Testcontainers](https://www.testcontainers.org/), requires [Docker](https://www.docker.com/)
 4. Use in-memory Database, but be aware that if it's a different engine, DB test results may be irrelevant.
+5. Backup from some source.
+This will contain schema and data, so use it only when you really need it to be this way.
+For example for performance tests.

 ### DDL the DB